sparecattil/SkyFare/README.md

 ---

-### 8. Run Redis Server Locally
+### 8. Run Redis Server

-- Run a local instance of the Redis Server
+- Run the following command to run a local instance of the Redis Server

   ```bash
   redis-server